anpanche/Core-Alleleome/README.md

    ```
    Alleleome --path1 path/to/pangenome_alignments --path2 path/to/alleleome
    ```
-Note: Ensure to execute the command within the Alleleome package directory.

 ## Features
 Alleleome introduces the concept of "ORF alleleome," encapsulating the gene alleles found across all strains of a species, thus providing a comprehensive view of genome-scale sequence variations.
 This analysis can be instrumental in understanding sequence diversity characteristics and natural selection processes across different species within a family.
 The study of the alleleome offers insights into the genetic basis of natural selection in a species.